Table of Contents (TOC)

 ANECDOTE:

-1) Da Nang, Vietnam: dropped off Laos sleeper bus at night at a busy downtown street corner: no taxis, no clue about the bus system and its routes, just a slew of hungry motorcycle taxi drivers.
+1) Da Nang, Vietnam: dropped off of Laos sleeper bus at night at a busy downtown street corner: no taxis, no clue about the xxbus system and its routes, just a slew of hungry motorcycle taxi drivers.
 Off we went; my rolling bag in driver’s lap & daypack on my back.
 Worked!

-Sometimes a small village may not have a taxi, but probably in Asia or South America someone’s got a tuk-tuk or motorcycle and can use the income.
 I have seen an elegantly dressed Chinese woman riding sedately in a man-drawn rickshaw.
-In one northwest Thailand village, a motorcycle taxi was all available.
+In one northwest Thailand village, a motorcycle taxi was all that was available.

 V. Tuk Tuks, Rickshaws & palanquins: